How to Clean Monitor Screen: Avoid Common Mistakes

 Image Credit: Getty image

-This article is designed to guide readers through the correct process of keeping their monitor screens—be it LCD screens, LED monitors, or touchscreen monitors—free from dust, fingerprints, and smudges without risking damage.
+This article guides readers through the correct process of keeping their monitor screens—whether LCD screens, LED monitors, or touchscreen monitors—free from dust, fingerprints, and smudges without risking damage.
 Starting from understanding the specific type of monitor screen you own, to selecting the right materials like distilled water, microfiber cloths, and the appropriate cleaning solutions.
 You will be walked through a meticulous step-by-step cleaning process that outlines how to apply these materials without compromising the integrity of anti-reflective coatings or matte finishes.
-Moreover, essential tips for safe cleaning practices will ensure that whether you’re trying to figure out how to clean a laptop monitor screen or how to clean a PC monitor, you can do so effectively and safely.
+Moreover, essential tips for safe cleaning practices will ensure that whether you’re trying to figure out how to clean a monitor screen or how to clean a PC monitor, you can do so effectively and safely.

 Understanding Your Monitor Screen Type